AlexGliesch/critical-coloring/README.md

 }
 ```

-Do use the reference above if you use this material in your research.
+Please use the reference above if you use this material in your research.

 ## Running the code